Everywhere you look on the web these days, there are articles and articles and…more articles on “how to rank your business with local SEO”.

 Once you identify the keyword with the highest search volume, you can make it your primary keyword.
 Consider that your pillar keyword.

+After determining your pillar keyword, look for variations of that keyword.
 After doing the necessary research, you’ll have made a list like this:

 Wasn’t that difficult, was it?